-- Constraints on undeveloped land around Toronto / Vancouver contribute to a shift to higher-density condo housing - Provincial growth plan, including 'Green belt' surrounding Toronto, contains urban sprawl and favours condo development - Vancouver is restricted in its ability for urban sprawl due to land constraints away from the city center - Canada has one of the highest per capita rates of permanent immigration in the world(1) - 22% of Canada's population is foreign born (7.5 MM), highest proportion among the G8 nations (1) - 56% of all new immigrants to Canada move to Toronto, Vancouver or Montreal(1) - RBC's exposure to condo development is limited ~2% of our Canadian commercial loan book(2) - Condo exposure is ~10% of our Canadian residential mortgage portfolio(2)(3)
+- Constraints on undeveloped land around Toronto / Vancouver contribute to a shift to higher-density condo housing - Provincial growth plan, including 'Green belt' surrounding Toronto, contains urban sprawl and favours condo development - Vancouver is restricted in its ability for urban sprawl due to land constraints away from the city center - Canada has one of the highest per capita rates of permanent immigration in the world(1) - 22% of Canada's population is foreign born (7.5 MM), highest proportion among the G8 nations (1) - 56% of all new immigrants to Canada move to Toronto, Vancouver or Montreal(1) - RBC's exposure to condo development is limited ~2.5% of our Canadian commercial loan book(2) - Condo exposure is ~10% of our Canadian residential mortgage portfolio(2)(3)

-- Balanced demand-supply conditions continue to prevail nationally and in most local markets.
-Conditions generally favour sellers in British Columbia where prices have re-accelerated.
-In Ontario, the market has re-balanced since the Fair Housing Plan in April and the rate of price increases has moderated materially in the Greater Toronto area - Housing affordability is being skewed at the national level by stretched conditions in Vancouver, Toronto and their surrounding areas.
+- The new stress test for uninsured mortgages that came into effect on January 1, 2018, clearly had an impact on housing market activity across Canada.
+It pulled sales into late 2017 and caused them to drop in early-2018.
+Yet demand-supply conditions remain balanced nationally and in most local markets including Vancouver and Toronto.
+Upward price pressure eased substantially in the GTA following Ontario's Fair Housing Plan in April 2017. - Housing affordability is being skewed at the national level by stretched conditions in Vancouver, Toronto and their surrounding areas.
 Affordability is in line with historical norms in most other markets across Canada - Steady population growth, household income gains and low unemployment rates are expected to continue to support housing market activity nationally, although an increase in borrowing rates should temper homebuyer demand - Regulatory changes at the federal and provincial levels in BC and Ontario contributed to a 4% slowdown in home resale activity in Canada in 2017 from an all-time high in 2016.
-Further softening is likely to occur in 2018 in the face of rising interest rates - Canada's household debt service cost ratio remains relatively stable - Lenders maintaining strong underwriting discipline and require extensive documentation - Most mortgages held on balance sheet and conservative lending policies have led to low delinquency rates
+Markets have softened further to-date in the face of the new stress test and rising interest rates - Canada's household debt service cost ratio remains generally stable - Lenders maintaining strong underwriting discipline and require extensive documentation - Most mortgages held on balance sheet and conservative lending policies have led to low delinquency rates